PotatoFi/potatofi.github.io/_posts/2016-11-08-enabling-se-connect.md

   path: assets/enabling-se-connect/Chanalyzer.png
 ---

-> I originally wrote this in 2016, but rewrote and reformatted it on 2024-07-25 for my new blog.
-{: .prompt-info }

 There are plenty of guides out there that explain how to put a Cisco AP in SE-Connect mode via SSH, but what about the GUI?

 # Pre-Requisites